 With a name like “Rich Coast” few are surprised to hear that Costa Rica has some of the finest deep sea and coastal sport fishing anywhere.
 The list of world records encompasses all types of tackle on both shores.
 The big sailfish in both the Pacific and Caribbean include Black and Blue Marlin and you can also pursue wahoo, roosterfish, corvina, makerel, snapper, and grouper.
 Barra del Colorado offers tarpon, snook and multitude of light tackle game fish where the river flows into the Caribbean Sea.

-So pack your rod and reel and plan to get out on the water sometime during your Costa Rican vacation.
+The biggest surprise of all may come when you learn that Costa Rica’s high mountain streams offer excellent fly casting for trout.
+So, pack your rod and reel and plan to get out on the water sometime during your Costa Rica vacation.

 Blue water is close to shore, and the bill fish are world class.
 Blue, black and striped marlin cruise along with wahoo, yellow fin and blue fin tuna, and dorado.
 Wahoo, rooster fish, snapper, and grouper are plentiful around the reefs, rocks and islands closer to shore.

 Fishing trips are available up and down both coasts.
 A spot on a charter will run from $250 half-day, $400 full day and up depending on the size of the boat, number of fishermen and location.
 Full boat charters start at around $800 and go up to over $4,500 a day.

 Pangas are the small (15-22 foot) outboard board fiberglass hull boats (some with a center console and canopy) that are available for charter in most fishing villages and at many tourist beaches for between $150 and $350 depending mainly on the tackle, bait and expertise included.